Bike Tour Flensburg to Usedom

 Today’s destination is Schleswig-Holstein’s state capital.
 On your way there, you’ll cycle through the Schwansen region, featuring soft hills and steep cliffs.
 Further along the coast, past sand dunes, you will cycle through predominantly hilly terrain until you reach Kiel’s more urban topography.
 The city’s characteristic horseshoe grid around the Kieler Förde, while the Kieler Hörn offers great views of the town and the impressive sailing boats.

 Today, you’re leaving the state capital behind you, continuing along the Baltic Sea coast cycle path.
-Past several small villages, you’ll see Laboe, a pretty small coastal town with a great beach.
+You will cross the Fjord on a boat and reach Laboe, a pretty small coastal town with a great beach.
 The scenically impressive region around the Sehlendorf Lake offers unique views of the Baltic Sea.
 From now on, you’ll be moving away from the coast toward the hinterlands, until you reach today’s final destination of Eutin.

 Day 5: Eutin – Neustadt – Lübeck, approx. 70 km